 - Pour the powdered sugar onto a small plate.
 Set aside.

-- Roll dough into balls approximately 1 to 1 and ½ Tablespoons in size and roll generously in powdered sugar.
+- Roll dough into balls approximately 1 to 1 and ½ Tablespoons in size and roll generously in powdered sugar (I use this #50 cookie scoop for all of my standard size cookies).
 Place no more than 6 dough balls per baking sheet.
 Bake cookies for 10-11 minutes.
 Allow to cool on baking sheet for 5 minutes, then transfer to wire rack to cool completely.
 Cookies can be stored in an airtight container at room temperature for up to 7 days or frozen for up to 2 months.
 Rolled cookie dough freezes well, up to 2 months.
 Thaw in the refrigerator then continue with this step.